starknet-io/starknet.js/www/docs/guides/signature.md

 # Signature

-You can use Starknet.js to sign a message outside of the network, using the standard methods of hash and sign of StarkNet.
-By this way, in some cases, you have not to pay fees to store data in-chain ; you transfer the signed message off-chain, and the recipient can verify (without fee) on-chain the validity of the message.
+You can use Starknet.js to sign a message outside of the network, using the standard methods of hash and sign of Starknet.
+In this way, in some cases, you can avoid paying fees to store data in-chain; you transfer the signed message off-chain, and the recipient can verify (without fee) on-chain the validity of the message.

 ## Sign and send a message

 Your message has to be an array of `BigNumberish`.
-You calculate the hash of this message, then you calculate the signature.
+First calculate the hash of this message, then calculate the signature.

-> If the message do not respect some safety rules of composition, this method could be a way of attack of your smartcontract.
-If you have some doubt, prefer the [EIP712 like method](#sign-and-verify-following-eip712), which is safe, but is also more complicated.
+> If the message does not respect some safety rules of composition, this method could be a way of attack of your smart contract.
+If you have any doubts, prefer the [EIP712 like method](#sign-and-verify-following-eip712), which is safe, but is also more complicated.

 ```typescript
 import {ec, hash, number, json, Contract } from "starknet";